davidamichelson/DIV6700/schedule.md

 *(VLC)*
 - Ramey, Lynn T. “Medieval Race?”
 In _Black Legacies: Race and the European Middle Ages_.
 Gainesville, Florida: University Press of Florida, 2014, 25-38. *(VLC)* Browse this, it will be drawn upon in a subsequent week.

-### Thursday, November 17: Discussion

 *Assignment*

-- *Florilegium VIII* is due on Brightspace by 8 AM Central Time.
+- *Florilegium 9* is due on Brightspace by 9 PM Central Time.
 Please also bring a paper copy to class.

 The primary sources on the colonization of the America's illustrate three different perspectives on the Spanish expansion of Christendom to the Americas.
 What are these three views?
 Who held each view?
 For each perspective, please discuss if it approved or disapproved of how the Spanish colonizers went about expanding Christendom.

+### Thursday, November 18: Discussion

 ## Week 14: Reformations and Wars of Religion
-### Monday, November 28: Lecture on Reformations
+### Monday, November 27: Lecture on Reformations
 *Primary Sources*

 - Martin Luther, “The Freedom of a Christian,: 1520,” in *The Annotated Luther*, edited by Timothy J. Wengert, Hans J. Hillerbrand, and Kirsi I. Stjerna (1517 Media, 2015), pp. 467–473, 487-492, 502-508. doi:10.2307/j.ctt13wwwmp.18 *(VLC)*